priincer7/priincer7/README.md

 ---

-## 🚀 Aktuell arbeite ich an:
+## 🛠️ Recently Worked On:
-- Einer Web-App zur Anzeige aktueller Finanzdaten 📊
+- A web app for displaying up-to-date financial data 📊
-- Vertiefung meiner Kenntnisse in Spring Security und Docker 🛡️🐳
+- Deepening my knowledge in Spring Security and Docker 🛡️🐳

 ---